Jamui district: History

 In the 19th century; the historian Buchanan also visited this place in 1811 and found the historical facts.
 According to other historians Jamui, was also famous in the era of the Mahabharata.

 According to available literature, Jamui was related to Gupta and Pala rulers before the 12th century.
 But after that this place became famous for Chandel rulers.
-Prioror to Chandel Raj, this place was ruled by Nigoria, who was defeated by Chandels and the dynasty of Chandela founded in the 13th century.
+Prior to Chandel Raj, this place was ruled by Nigoria, who was defeated by Chandels and the dynasty of Chandela founded in the 13th century.
 The kingdom of Chandels spread over the whole of Jamui.

 According to Joseph David Freedone Melik Beglar there is the ruin of an old fort in indpe which belongs to Nigoria ruler.

-Chirag Paswan is the current Member of Parliament from Jamui.
+Arun Bharti is the current Member of Parliament from Jamui.

 The district is currently a part of the Red Corridor.

 Geography

 Jamui district occupies an area of 3098 km2, comparatively equivalent to Indonesia's Yamdena Island.
 The district has untapped reserves of resources including mica, coal, gold and iron ore.Situated along the Bihar-Jharkhand border, Jamui is dotted with hills and the small retreat town of Simultala falls within the Jhajha block, on the main Delhi-Howrah rail line.
 The town of Gidhaur, situated 17 km away was the seat of kings during the British Raj and many buildings from the period still survive.
 Minto Tower in Gidhaur is a prime example of architecture from the period.